bitterfly/bikesurfing/sa/nonfunctional_requirements.md

     - Be stable with 5k requests per second
     - Be stable for 100k users and 500k listings in the database
 4. be easy to maintain, modify and extend
-    - Separate modules for UI, API, data management, integration with services
+    - Separate modules for UI, API, data management and integration with services
     - Clean and documented code (document every entity)
 5. have short response time
     - < 200ms response time (excluding network latency)